creepymonster/GlucoseDirect/README.md

 **Warning, the project is strictly for my personal use and is highly experimental.**

-This is my playground for the Libre 2 blood glucose sensors, Swift and SwiftUI ([TestFlight](https://testflight.apple.com/join/dWDt5Wme)).
+This is my App for Libre 2 blood glucose sensors (Libre 1 coming), Swift and SwiftUI ([TestFlight](https://testflight.apple.com/join/dWDt5Wme)).

 I try to keep the code as readable and understandable as possible so that as many people as possible can understand how this part of diabetes management works.